Information below provides full details and/or links for funding programs for small businesses.

 Request help from the Napa-Sonoma SBDC

-Paycheck Protection Program (PPP) Loans: THIS PROGRAM HAS NOW ENDED
+Paycheck Protection Program (PPP) Loans: Round 2 is in process.

 Employee Retention Tax Credit for Employers Subject to Closure or Experiencing Economic Hardship

 This is a refundable payroll tax credit for employee retention, for 50% of wages paid to employees by employers during the crisis.